 Institutionally, strategy has been to foster key areas of effort and excellence as a focus for ongoing development in other cognate research areas and this becomes evident as the research ecosystem of the institution expands and develops.
 Centres of Research Excellence (CORES) have been established in the areas of:

-In addition a number of emerging clusters, presently designated as research centres have developed in the areas of:
+In addition, a number of emerging clusters presently designated as research centres, have developed in the following areas:

 - Men's Health

 CORE research is actively supported by a range of institutional initiatives including:

 - CORE Leader Programme

 - Research Support Programme